 The deadline for Spring, 2015 admissions is November 28, 2014.

 Admission to the fully On-line Master of Criminal Justice program is very competitive and limited to a number of well-qualified applicants.
-As an applicant, you will be evaluated on past academic performance (GPA - a minimum overall GPA of 3.0 is required of all applicants), your resume/vita and personal statement (for program fit and writing ability), score on the Graduate Record Examination (GRE - all applicants are required to take the GRE and must score a minimum of the 20th percentile on all categories), and three Letters of Recommendation.
-Prior to being considered for admission, the Department of Criminal Justice must be in receipt of the following materials:
+As an applicant, you will be evaluated on past academic performance (GPA - a minimum overall GPA of 3.0 is required of all applicants), your resume/vita and personal statement (for program fit and writing ability), scores on the Graduate Record Examination (GRE - applicants must achieve a minimum of the 20th percentile on all categories), personal Letters of Recommendation, and overall experience in the criminal justice field or other related areas of expertise.
+Prior to being considered for admission, the Criminal Justice Department must be in receipt of the following materials:

 - A completed application to the Master of Criminal Justice program

 - Pay the Graduate Application Fee: $60

 - Official transcripts from all colleges/universities attended sent to the Department of Criminal Justice (if you're a Weber State University graduate, call the records office and request that all of your transcripts be sent to the Department of Criminal Justice)